Stantheman/shortenize/README.md

 # DEPENDENCIES

-rss2text is written in perl and uses LWP::UserAgent to shorten links, and URL::Find to locate the URLs on STDIN.
+rss2text is written in perl and uses LWP::UserAgent to shorten links, and URI::Find to locate the URLs on STDIN.

 These modules are packaged in Debian and can be installed by running: